secretstartups/handbook/content/handbook/hiring/talent-acquisition-framework/ces-contract-processes.md

 - Open the saved unsigned contract in Google Drive, remove GitLab signatory from the below fields -
     1. **Summary Key of Terms** - Delete the GitLab Signatory's name and leave the field blank.
-    1. **Scroll down to the end of the contract** - replace Signatory's name with “GitLab Signatory”.
+    1. **Scroll down to the end of the contract** - replace Signatory's name with "GitLab Signatory".
 Save the contract as a PDF format.
 - To send the contract out to the German Counsel, CES can follow the below email structure through Gmail:
   - **To (recipients)**-  Thomas.Leister@osborneclarke.com & julia.bauer@osborneclarke.com
-  - **Subject line**  : Please Send Physical Contract for “Name of the new hire”
+  - **Subject line**  : Please Send Physical Contract for "Name of the new hire"
-  - **Body of the email** : Expand the Text expander snippet “GCtogermancounsel”
+  - **Body of the email** : Expand the Text expander snippet "GCtogermancounsel"
   - **Attachment** : CES to attach the unsigned PDF contract
-- In order to inform the candidate regarding the physical copies sent out via post, go to the Greenhouse profile of the ​​candidate, using the “email the “candidate name” function, select the template “German Contract already sent to counsel”.
+- In order to inform the candidate regarding the physical copies sent out via post, go to the Greenhouse profile of the ​​candidate, using the "email the "candidate name" function, select the template "German Contract already sent to counsel".
 - A welcome email should be sent to the candidate, and they should be marked as hired as per the normal hiring process.
 - Once the candidate has confirmed that they have received the physical contract in mail.
 CES will send the email template "German Contract step 2" to the candidate and close out the issue.